BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Shared tasklists/tasks

 SOLVED:
+	- replace current date picker with a more convenient one
+	- ensure the main header to behave as a navbar
+	- hold relevant buttons( language switch buttons / logout button IF logged in / gotoadminpage IF admin )
 	- Admin Login:
 		- Setup/process == create admins manually on backend?(where else to define, sql dump, environment on backend?)
 		|-> Read of: users